SUMMARY

 Lead organizer : Palaeontological Research and Education Centre, Mahasarakham University

-Thailand – LAND of FOSSILS
+Welcome to Thailand – LAND of FOSSILS

 Thailand has a long and tumultuous geological history ranging from the Cambrian to the Cenozoic with changing terrane affinities, interesting biogeographic shifts and remarkable climatic changes.
 Important terrestrial fossil localities have been found in northeastern Thailand where a host of dinosaurs and other Mesozoic fossils have been described.
 Elsewhere Permian limestones have revealed cold-water to tropical faunas recording the drift of the Sibumasu Terrane from Gondwana and fusion with the tropical Indochina Terrane.
 In the south, abundant Cambrian to Devonian marine faunas reveal fascinating changing climates and biogeographic links.
 Important Cenozoic terrestrial fossils including abundant proboscideans, chelonians, fishes, plants and insects are found in north-eastern and central Thailand.
 Research is ongoing with many Thai palaeontologists cooperating with American, Chinese, Japanese, Korean, Australian, Malaysian and European colleagues.

-These fossil localities will be explored in several pre- and post-conference excursions which will take delegates throughout Thailand including the south (Cambrian to Permian), west (Cambrian, Ordovician, Silurian and Permian), northeast Mesozoic and Cenozoic), north (Silurian-Devonian and Permian) and central (Cenozoic and Permian) parts of the country.
+These fossil localities will be explored in several pre- and post-conference excursions which will take delegates throughout Thailand including south (Cambrian to Permian), west (Cambrian, Ordovician, Silurian and Permian), northeast Mesozoic and Cenozoic), north (Silurian-Devonian and Permian) and central (Cenozoic and Permian) parts of the country.